neezr/wikidataloader/README.md

 ## Limitations

 - Does not support recursive queries
-- Does not support labels for Lexeme queries
+- Does not support Senses and Forms for Lexeme queries